Our summer acting intensives offer exciting, specialized acting training in a condensed one week environment.

 Answer: While each week’s focus is either film or foundation & technique the exercises and scenes assigned will vary and not be repeated in either discipline.
 Students can definitely benefit from taking both types of intensive, or two weeks of a single theme (two weeks of Foundations for example.)

 So yes!
 Register for both intensives and benefit from the varied focus.
-Or take all four weeks for the utmost experience and growth.
+Or take all offered weeks for the utmost experience and growth.
 A discount is offered for taking two or more weeks.

 What happens during the lunch break?